 The first move for black depends on whites’ first move.
 If white opens with 1.e4, black typically replies with 1.e5 to equalize the position.
 Similarly, black’s response to white 1.d4 can be met with 1.d5.

-However, in today’s hyper-modern chess, black can control the center with c5, d6, and fianchettoing the bishops.
-This type of play causes imbalances in the game and creates more winning chances for both sides.
+However, in today’s hyper-modern chess, black can control the center from a distance with c5, d6, and fianchettoing the bishops in openings like the Kings Indian or modern defense.
+This type of play causes imbalances in the game and allows white to create a strong center and attacks it from a distance, piling on the pressure as time goes on.

 Post You May Like: Where Was Chess Invented?